OUR CALENDAR OF UPCOMING EVENTS :

 We meet at the Crowne Plaza Hotel across from Pittsburgh's South Hills Village, unless so noted on the calendar.
 Note the ACTIVE LINK to a map that will help you find the Crowne Plaza Hotel.

-Dues for the year are $20 ($10 in 2021).
-If you want to receive a PRINTED copy of the Glassblower news-letter, dues are $30 ($20 in 2021).
+Dues for the year are $20.
+If you want to receive a PRINTED copy of the Glassblower news-letter, dues are $30.
 If you think that you would like to attend a meeting to learn more about American Glass and our Club, please use the links here and head to the Membership and/or the Contact Us pages.
-The optional dinner at the Crowne Plaza Hotel is $24.00 for members and $28.00 for guests.
+The optional dinner at the Crowne Plaza Hotel is $25.00 for members and $28.00 for guests.

-Newsletter called The “Glassblower” 10 times per year in your email
+ Newsletter called The “Glassblower” 10 times per year in your email ($30 for hard copy in your mail box)

 + the Heinz History Center